 Remove any reverted green shoots on hardy variegated evergreens, to prevent reversion taking over.

-Wall-trained pyracanthas needs to be pruned by removing any shoots coming out from the wall, and shortening other new growth to about 8cm.
+Wall-trained pyracanthas need to be pruned by removing any shoots coming out from the wall and shortening other new growth to about 8cm.

 Tie in climbing and rambling roses horizontally.

 For trees and shrubs general maintenance you’d need to protect newly planted ones from drying out by watering them with rainwater or recycled water (wherever possible).